 Vandalism is considered a property crime in Santa Clarita, CA. Individuals accused of vandalism could be charged with an infraction, a misdemeanor, or a felony.
 The results of a conviction can include fines and time behind bars as well as a requirement to perform community service.

-You can increase your odds of successfully handling a vandalism accusation by working with the professionals at the Simmrin Law Group.
-Speak with our vandalism lawyers in Santa Clarita today so they can begin constructing a strong defense for you.
+Speak with our vandalism lawyer serving Santa Clarita today so we can begin constructing a strong defense for you.

 We mentioned that vandalism was considered a property crime.
 You could face vandalism charges if you are accused of damaging, defacing, or destroying someone else’s property without their permission.

 Generally, vandalism charges should only apply if you acted maliciously to damage, deface, or destroy someone else’s property.
-Accidental damage should not be prosecuted as vandalism in Santa Clarita, for example.
+Accidental damage should not be prosecuted as vandalism.
+While vandalism charges may not be as serious as white collar crimes, violent crimes, sex offenses, and grand theft, they can still leave a mark on your record.

-A criminal defense lawyer in Santa Clarita can help if you were accused of vandalizing privately or publicly owned property.
-Reach out to get professional help as soon as you are arrested.
+Fortunately, our property crimes lawyers taking cases in Santa Clarita can help if you were accused of vandalizing privately or publicly owned property.
+Reach out to us as soon as you are arrested and schedule a free case evaluation with our vandalism lawyer serving Santa Clarita.

 For a free legal consultation with a vandalism lawyer serving Santa Clarita, call (310) 896-2723